|Our first Disney Cruise and cruising with toddlers / prek kids on Disney Dream.|

 Oh, and besides the live channels offered on the flat screen television in the room there is an on-demand movies feature available on the Disney Dream, where you can access almost all of Walt Disney’s animated films regardless of them being in the Disney Vault or not.
 This allowed us to show the boys some classics that we didn’t have on DVD like Snow White and the Seven Dwarfs and The Lion King.
 This was great because we could always put on age appropriate content for them while we got ready or packed.

 More Disney Cruise Tips

-Check out my list of What to Pack for a Disney Cruise and Raphael's recap of the best Adult Options on the Disney Dream Cruise Ship and my suggested packing list below and tips for the Disney Wonder.
+Check out Raphael's recap of the best Adult Options on the Disney Dream Cruise Ship and my suggested packing list below and tips for the Disney Wonder.